XSimon2020/azure-network-protocols/README.md

 <img width="998" alt="image" src="https://github.com/XSimon2020/azure-network-protocols/assets/111246513/5b9edd1e-292b-4a06-a5aa-84fa60f4c4c4">
 <img width="443" alt="image" src="https://github.com/XSimon2020/azure-network-protocols/assets/111246513/a1cc75ab-cba0-4e9d-b603-b81e8e1f22d4">
 </p>
-Copy the public IP address for the windows vm then paste it onto Microsoft Remote Desktop after clicking to add a new PC.
+Copy the public IP address for the Windows vm then paste it onto Microsoft Remote Desktop after clicking to add a new PC.
 Put the username and password you typed out when setting up the vm to log in.
 <p>
 <br/>